-According to Dr. Phan Minh Duc, Deputy Director of Tue Tinh Institute of Medical and Pharmaceutical Research (Hanoi), perilla is very familiar and is used daily in spices.
+According to Dr. Phan Minh Duc, Deputy Director of Tue Tinh Institute of Medical and Pharmaceutical Research ( Hanoi ), perilla is a very familiar plant, used daily in spices.

-In addition, perilla is also widely used in oriental medicine, is a precious medicine, the whole plant can be used.
-From the stem, leaves, branches, seeds of perilla all produce medicinal properties to effectively treat diseases in oriental medicine.
+In addition, perilla is also used a lot in oriental medicine, is a precious medicine, the whole plant can be used.
+From the stem, leaves, branches, perilla seeds all produce medicine to treat diseases effectively in oriental medicine.
 The main effect in traditional medicine is to disperse wind and cold, clear the air and detoxify.

 Perilla is a medicinal herb in traditional medicine.

-In addition to the above pharmacological uses, for perilla, each different extraction method will produce special activities that can be used to treat certain diseases such as HIV, asthma, and hepatitis.
+In addition to the above pharmacological uses, for perilla, each different extraction method, the stem, leaves and seeds will produce special activities that can participate in the treatment of some diseases such as HIV, asthma, hepatitis.

 Note how to use perilla in skin lightening

-In response to information being shared by the community about the beauty effects (treating acne, brightening skin) of perilla, Dr. Duc said that the way to use perilla leaves is simple, which is to pound fresh perilla leaves and apply them as a mask to help whiten and brighten the skin.
+Before the information being shared by the community about the beauty effects (treating acne, brightening skin) of perilla, Dr. Duc said that the way to use perilla leaves is simple, that is, you can pound fresh perilla leaves and apply them as a mask to help whiten and brighten the skin.
 In addition, in some cases, applying fresh perilla leaves also helps patients quickly get rid of acne and reduce dark spots.

 "If you have a source of fresh, clean perilla leaves, you can use the method of pounding and applying perilla leaves to whiten and brighten your skin," Dr. Duc shared.

 According to clinical reports, there are some cases where inhaling the smoke from roasted perilla seeds can cause asthma attacks.
 There are also reports of some cases of anaphylactic shock due to using perilla seeds.
-Although these cases are rare, people with allergies should pay attention before using them.
-"We should try a little bit of the leaves, rub it on the wrist area, if there is no rash or allergy, we can use it," Dr. Duc instructed.
+These cases are rare, but people with allergies should pay attention before using them.
+"We should try a little bit of the leaves, rub them on the wrist, if there is no rash or allergy, we can use them," Dr. Duc instructed.

 Source link